 Flag (1st&2nd) and Tackle (3rd-6th) Football are offered to our young athletes to introduce them to the fundamentals of football and give them a safe place to learn and practice these skills.
 Practices begin in late August with games starting on Saturdays after Labor Day.

-Northview Girls Youth Volleyball (NGYV) is a community program for girls in grades 3-6 that offers a supportive, yet competitive environment to ensure the advancement of every player’s individual skills.
+Northview Youth Volleyball (NYV) is a community program for students in grades 3rd – 6th that offers a supportive, yet competitive environment to ensure the advancement of every player’s individual skills.

 For information, please contact Kelsey VanZanten.

 (616) 826 – 0154